 PodCamp Pittsburgh: P’burg was one of the first cities with Podcamp and celebrated it’s 5th session this year.
 Here’s the link to my Pittsburgh PodCamp post about it earlier this year.

-PodCamps are not just about podcasting, but social media, blogging, how to use Google AdWords, Google Places, and just about any online marketing you can think of.
-Interested in owning and operating a radio show?
+PodCamps are not just about podcasting, but social media, blogging, how to use Google AdWords, Google Places, and just about any online marketing you can think of, and if you can’t think of many other strategies for online marketing, you might also be wanting to look into other helpful resources like this page that looks into what is online marketing and goes in-depth at how to better compete against other companies or websites while marketing online.
+So, perhaps you’re interested in owning and operating a radio show?
 Come to podcamp.
 Just Google it.
 I bet there’s a PodCamp in a city near you.
 And if not, come to Cleveland’s PodCamp on April 30th!
 You’ll be glad you did.

 How do YOU stay current?
 Please share links.
 Use your real name and email so I know I can approve any comments that get blocked.
 Thanks!